Kemnay, Aberdeenshire: Tourism

 Kemnay is popular with explorers of Aberdeenshire who can stay in numerous guest houses, hotels, and bed and breakfasts within the village.
-There are two pubs, the Bennachie Lodge and the Burnett Arms Hotel.
+There is a pub for tourists and guests to stay in, the Bennachie Lodge Hotel.
+The Burnett Arms Hotel was another option, but is permanently closed as of June 2026.

 Granite

 Kemnay Quarry was opened in 1830 by John Fyfe, and began commercial operation in 1858.
 Fyfe invented the Blondin aerial ropeway system at Kemnay in 1872.

 Kemnay Granite has been used in many famous buildings and structures, including;